Brendangrubb/hair_salon/README.md

 * SELECT DATABASE(); (_to confirm I'm testing on the correct database_)
 * DELETE FROM stylists WHERE id BETWEEN 1 AND 50; (run regularly to clear database between tests before deleteAll method and teardown were created)
 * SELECT * FROM stylists; (run to confirm DELETE FROM command worked as expected)
+* DELETE FROM clients WHERE id BETWEEN 1 AND 50; (run regularly to clear database between tests before deleteAll method and teardown were created)
+* SELECT * FROM clients; (run to confirm DELETE FROM command worked as expected)

 &nbsp;